 Physics at Grinnell combines a rigorous curriculum with a supportive community of faculty and students.
 You apply your intellectual curiosity to classical and modern theory — and get extensive laboratory experience in technically advanced facilities and via faculty-student research, off-campus research, seminars, and internships.
-Physics also supports a 3-2 program in engineering and offers exceptional opportunities and
+Physics also supports a 3-2 program in engineering and offers exceptional opportunities and facilities in astronomy.

 This is a common application for the Science Division, submit only one application.

 Applications due -- 5th week in spring semester -- Friday, February 21, 2014.